JohanABlomqvist/johan-dev-cv/README.md

 Key information for the site

-User Stories
-Client Goals
-First Time Visitor Goals
-Returning Visitor Goals
-Frequent Visitor Goals
 Technologies Used
-Languages Used
+## Languages Used
-HTML and CSS were used to create this website
+- HTML and CSS were used to create this website
+- Used Javascript on my copyright date, foun out how to do it by a youtube tutorial, see link below.

 ## Frameworks, Media, Libraries & Programs Used